 - alcohol-based hand rub

-- temperature checks on arrival, and
+- · temperature checks on arrival, and

 - use of protective personal equipment.

 The clinic environment was clean and well equipped.
 Effective measures were in place to reduce the risk of infection, such as enhanced cleaning and restricted access to the premises.
-Cleaning the clinic environment and equipment was carried out between patients, along with a thorough daily and weekly clean.
-We saw completed cleaning checklist and evidence that the clinical handwash sink was cleaned with a 1000ppm chlorine solution in line with guidance.
+The clinic environment and equipment was cleaned between patients, as well as a thorough daily and weekly clean.
+The clinical handwash basin was cleaned with a 1000 ppm chlorine solution in line with guidance and we saw that this was recorded on a cleaning checklist.
 To reduce the risk of cross-contamination, the service had a good supply of personal protective equipment, including: